Open $r$-spin theory II: The analogue of Witten's conjecture for $r$-spin disks: Constructions of boundary conditions, independence of choices

-The last item of the proposition, item \ref{it:single_L_i}, is proven completely analogously to Proposition~3.49 of \cite{PST14}.
-The only comment that should be made is that, during the recursive construction process, some initial conditions involve defining the sections on partially stable components, an issue that did not appear in \cite{PST14}.
-On such components, we define the section to be zero.
-This does not affect the resulting intersection theory, as the section of the Witten bundle has a prescribed, nonvanishing behavior on such components.
+The last item of the proposition, item \eqref{it:single_L_i}, is proven completely analogously to Proposition~3.49 of \cite{PST14}.
+The only comment is that, during the recursive process, some initial conditions involve defining the sections on partially stable components, an issue that did not appear in \cite{PST14}.
+On such components, we set the section to be zero.
+This has no effect since the section of Witten's bundle has a prescribed, non vanishing behavior on such components. \end{proof}